-The strategic planning framework included within this document builds upon the discussions with numerous University stakeholders regarding the brilliant future of this great University and the best way to realize it.
+The strategic planning framework included within this document builds puts in account discussions with numerous University stakeholders regarding the brilliant future facing this great University and the best way to realize its future.
 The intent of this version is to refine and clarify the desired planning framework and planning process for the University's planning units involved in this process.
 It is anticipated that the framework will be further refined and updated throughout Stages 2 and 3 of the University's planning process.